draconisPW/PWMAngband/docs/birth.rst

   corresponding element, but using this ability costs them hit points.
 At that level, they also gain the innate resistances and abilities of their type.

+.. _Hydra:

+Hydra
+  They are also creatures legends are made of.
+They are average at everything and need much more experience to advance in levels compared to humans.
+Like Dragons, they evolve physically as they gain experience.
+At level 1, they start as regular hydras.
+At level 10, they gain an extra head and polymorph into a 2-headed hydra.
+At levels 15, 20, 24, 28, 32, 36, 40, 42, 44, 46, 48 and 50, they also gain an extra head to evolve finally into a 14-headed hydra.
+  Hydras cannot wield any weapons, but get extra dice on their barehanded attacks as they gain levels.
+They can breathe several elements (poison, fire, acid) as they gain the corresponding head, and get the innate resistances and abilities of their type (which also means they are all vulnerable to cold and permanently aggravate).

 Classes
 -------